Search Amazon.com:

 Finally gives up on killing her sister.
 No one cared.

-Became Mister America Mr. Strong and tried to stop Linda Mcmahon Tina from becoming governor, but that's as far as we can go in terms of things making sense.
+Became Mr. America Mr. Strong and tried to stop Linda McMahon Tina from becoming governor, but that's as far as we can go in terms of things making sense.

-Rig is his clone, if it isn't obvious.
+Rig is his clone, if that isn't obvious.

-DOA's Nina Williams.
 Bad anime design.
 Uses Snake Fist.
-Based on a Japanese porn manga called 'Slut Girl'*.
+Based on some Japanese porn manga called 'Slut Girl'*, but it was the late 90s/early 00s anyway.

-Christie excels at having an above-average poke game and speed.
-With the new addition of a special evasive stance, she can interrupt and crush loads of incoming attacks and high throws.
-One major weakness of her game however is having loads of unsafe moves which is slightly balanced by having large delay window for her strings.
-She also has a lot of whiff punishers since some of her moves cover a lot of distance.
+Christie excels at having an above-average poke game and speed and terrible throw damage to balance it out with the exception of her wall throws which are pretty decent.
+With the new addition of a special evasive stance (2/8P+K), she can interrupt and crush loads of incoming attacks, both highs and some mids, which makes her a very offensive rushdown character with good defense.
+One major weakness of her game however is having loads of unsafe moves which is slightly balanced by having large delay window for her strings and her strings cancel into her unique side-stepping stance (which again, ducks high and even crushes some mids :psyduck:).
+She also has a lot of whiff punishers since some of her moves covers some distance.

 *No, I'm serious.